 Why is dental hygiene crucial?

 Dental hygiene is an important yet neglected part that can result in the decline of a person’s overall health.
 The food we consume passes through our mouth where it is broken down into smaller bits and is passed on to other parts of the body.
 Hence, dental hygiene can give rise to a number of health-related problems.
 Some of the health concerns that can arise from having poor dental hygiene include diabetic complications, digestive issues, respiratory infections, cardiovascular disease, and even dementia.

 Apart from major health concerns, poor dental hygiene can also cause bad breath, yellowing teeth, bleeding gums, and brain freeze.
 Not to mention the horrible impression that bad dental and oral hygiene can leave on those around you.

 In order to avoid all these horrible possibilities, you need to improve your dental hygiene, which can be done through adopting a healthier and stricter lifestyle.
-Dental treatments can burn a hole in your pocket, which is why we have compiled seven tricks that will improve your dental health whilst saving you from financial doom.
+Dental care treatments can burn a hole in your pocket, which is why we have compiled seven tricks that will improve your dental health whilst saving you from financial doom.

 Brush your teeth before bed

 You must have heard these instructions at least a hundred times before in your life, but do not give up on them just yet.
 It does not matter if you have had a long day, or if you have not had a proper meal, or have not consumed something sugary before going to bed; brushing your teeth before you sleep is imperative.
 If you do not brush your teeth before going to bed then the food particles get stuck between your teeth, start to rot and decompose in your mouth overnight.
 Brushing your teeth rids you of the germs and plaque that have gathered in your mouth during the day, to save you from the damage that will be done to your teeth and gums.